The holiday season is usually the time of the year when we give and receive the most gifts.

 If someone receives a gift from a person they dislike or the item brings sad memories, that gift brings compounded negative energy.

 Offering a gift should be without strings or obligation from the recipient.
 Whether it is to display, use, store, regift, donate, recycle, or trash the item, the outcome of the present should not become a reflection of the relationship between the giver and the receiver.

 When you feel slighted if you don’t see the beautiful crystal vase that you gave to your niece in her home, or if you’re hanging on to the pink fuzzy throw blanket from your sister because you don’t want to hurt her feelings, then the gift is no longer a gift, but an emotional burden.

 Appreciate The Act of Giving Instead

-Both parties should recognize that the gift recipient appreciates the gesture and the gift giver.
+Both parties should recognize that the gift recipient and the gift giver appreciate the gesture.
 But the best gift we can offer one another is the freedom from becoming a hostage to an unwanted gift.

 It is only human to feel hurt when others do not fully appreciate our gifts.
 But if we genuinely care for the person receiving our gift, the last thing we should want is to burden that person with an additional problem or guilty feelings that will haunt them.

 Let’s be mindful of the gift-giving process and less sensitive about the gift’s destiny.
 Then, when we finally understand this concept, let the gift recipient know how we feel about the whole process.